zoeyz5/Mutimedia-design-Project/README.md

 • The second parameter n is an integral number from 0 to 9 that defines the low pass level to be used in your decoding.
 For a given n, this translates to using 2n low pass coefficients in rows and columns respectively to use in the decoding process .
 Additionally, n could also take a value of -1 to show progressive decoding.
-Please see the implementation section for an explanation\
 <img width="1440" alt="Screen Shot 2022-11-02 at 6 34 55 PM" src="https://user-images.githubusercontent.com/20672326/199632745-c7e45fe4-905b-4d40-b2d9-ed5d8741e7d5.png">